muziejus/javascripting-english-major/11-geojson.md

 1. Design the data structure of your own final project and begin collecting data for it in a spreadsheet.
+1. Create new HTML and JavaScript documents for your project and get your own personal GeoJSON data, or at least as much as you have, plotted.

 ## Footnotes